 As strong as so much of this movie is, the one major criticism I have of the movie it is that the ending does come a little out of the blue, and it would have been nicer if more hints were left throughout the movie for us to solve.
 Let us not be too critical though, ‘Cat O Nine Tails’ was created in Argento’s infancy as a director, and this piece by piece unravelling of plot is undoubtedly perfected in his masterpiece ‘Deep Red’.

 Overall, whilst Argento has since created an eclectic range of movies spanning several genres, ‘Cat O Nine Tails’ is a movie which sees him carving a niche in a genre he would become famous for.
+It is a taut thriller, with an engaging story.
 The spattering of on-screen violence, although tame by horror standards today, may seem gratuitous to some, but those who follow Argento’s work will agree it is simply his style and all artists have their critics.
-Even with its flaws 'Cat O Nine Tails' is a taut thriller, with an engaging story, and once again Arrow Film and Video have pulled out all the stops in releasing yet another definitive version, so there has never been a better time to revisit.